 We've made the case for the Chase Sapphire Preferred card in the past, but in case you missed it, the Chase Sapphire Preferred card has no annual fee for the first year, and it's just $95 after that.
 Its points are easy to earn, with a 50,000 point sign up bonus for spending $4,000 in the first three months.
 Plus, you'll earn double points for dining and travel spend, and one point for everything else.
-These points can be used in a lot of great ways, including lavish trips like the one I took in January 2017!
+These points can be used in a lot of great ways, like how I used Ultimate Rewards points on my trip to the Maldives!

 Highlights from the Chase Sapphire Preferred Card